 If your little one is still resisting sleep in the bassinet, try again later and opt for other safe options:

-• Babywearing: Keep your baby close and cozy while you tackle your daily tasks or go on a walk by using a carrier or wrap.
+• Babywearing: Keep your baby baby wearing with a wrapclose and cozy while you tackle your daily tasks or go on a walk by using a carrier or wrap.
 Trust me, it's a game-changer.

 • Stroller Adventures: Opt for a stroller equipped with a bassinet attachment for nap times, ensuring your baby rests comfortably on a flat, secure surface.